Call 2012 || 1999 (India)

 - LCIA arbitration, London.
 Acted for a bank in a dispute regarding investments in a hedge fund.

-- UNCITRAL arbitration.
+- UNCITRAL arbitration, London.
 Acted for an oil and gas consortium in a dispute with an Asian state under a production sharing contract.

 - Advised a European state on whether an LCIA award can be set aside on account of alleged failures to take into account EU law.